 1. Your Intention

 Take time before the conversation to get clear on your motivation.
 Why do you want to have this discussion?

-Is the reason for telling the person your thoughts intended to make them feel bad as punishment or is it to help them improve in the future?
+Are you calling the meeting to tell the person your thoughts just to make them feel bad as punishment, or is it to help them improve in the future?

-Your answers to these questions will come across in the words you chose and your non-verbal communication such as your tone of voice.
+Your answers to these questions will come across in the words you choose and your non-verbal communication such as your tone of voice.